-7 What consultation has taken place?
+What consultation has taken place?
 (What steps have been taken to ensure that people from various groups have been consulted during the development of this proposal?
 Have the Council's Equalities staff been consulted?
 Have you referred to the Equalities Consultation and Monitoring Guidance?)
-Savings proposals for 2018/19 will be presented to Education for Life Scrutiny on 7 th December 2017.
+Savings proposals for 2018/19 will be presented to Education for Life Scrutiny on 7th December 2017.
 Consultation with residents, when done in accordance with the Council's Public Engagement Strategy and the Equalities Consultation and Monitoring Guidance, also ensures that every resident, regardless of circumstances, has the opportunity to have their views heard and considered in the Council's decision-making process.
-Actions required: As above.
-MC NITORING AND REVIEW 8 How will the proposal be monitored?
+Actions required:

+As above.

 (What monitoring process has been set up to assess the extent that the service is being used by all sections of the community, or that the savings proposals are achieving the intended outcomes with no adverse impact?
-Are comments or complaints systems set up to record issues by Equalities category to be able analyse
+Are comments or achieving the intended outcomes with no adverse impact?
+Are comments or complaints systems set up to record issues by Equalities category to be able analyse responses from particular groups?)

-- Feedback from Schools
+- Feedback from Scrutiny Members